sethvincent/development-environments-for-beginners/manuscript/python.md

 Python is a language that is readable, quick to learn, and used for a wide range of purposes, including web development, science, and in academia.

+In this chapter we'll review some basics of the Python language, testing with UnitTest, creating dev environments with pip and virtualenv, and building apps with flask, a small web development framework.

+We'll be working with Python version 2.7, which should be installed by default on most systems, and is still best supported by various Python libraries.
+In the future we'll do an update to this book to support Python 3.

 ## Language website
 http://www.python.org/

 ## Documentation
 http://www.python.org/doc/